JZSandbox/jerzys_billing/README.md

 - Use cash or Banking

 ## Issues and Suggestions
-Please use the GitHub issues system to report issue me via Jerzy#9709.
+Please use the GitHub issues system or report issue me via Jerzy#9709.

 Preview: